-- route of administration e.g. oral, topical, ear or eye drops, and
+- route of administration, for example, oral, topical, ear or eye drops

-The department will only administer medication between the hours of 8:00 am and 4:00 pm, seven days a week.
-If your animal requires the administration of medication outside the facility’s medicating hours such as diabetic/epileptic animals, you should discuss alternative treatment intervals with the animal’s veterinarian prior to import into Australia.
+We will only administer medication between 8:00 and 16:00 hours.
+If your animal requires medication outside the facility’s medicating hours—such as diabetic or epileptic animals, you should discuss alternative treatment intervals with the animal’s veterinarian before import into Australia.

 Management of imported medication in the Post Entry Quarantine Facility

-Due to Australian legislative requirements and the potential quarantine risk associated with imported veterinary medication, the department may destroy any imported medication following the release of your animal, including medication that may be commercially available in Australia.
-As such, you should only send medication in a quantity sufficient to treat your animal during the quarantine period.
+Due to Australian legislative requirements and the potential biosecurity risk associated with imported veterinary medication, we may destroy any imported medication following the release of your animal, including medication that may be commercially available in Australia.
+As such, you should only send medication in a quantity sufficient to treat your animal during the quarantine isolation period.